rmoj/ShARPR/README.md

 # Sharrp

-A web-based password manager based on zero-knowledge encryption.
+A web-based Financial Data Tracker based on zero-knowledge encryption.